This page was last updated on 8/9/2021

-Temperature checks upon arrival will only catch those with a fever.
-We ask that as a community, all families commit to our health and safety protocol and attest that they are symptom free daily.
+We ask that as a community, all families commit to our health and safety protocols for self screening and attest that they are symptom free daily.

 Will early morning and after school care be offered?

-Early morning care and after school care will not be offered during our current hybrid learning model.
+Early morning care and after school care will not be offered during our current COVID alert level.

 Will the shuttle bus be running between campuses?

-Bus service will not be offered during our current hybrid learning model.
+Bus service will not be offered during our current COVID alert level.

 Are parents allowed on campus this year?

 At the beginning of the school year, access will be limited to students, teachers, and staff.
 Parents and other visitors may be allowed on campus for specific parent events or special situations with administrative approval.
 All visitors will be met at the door and must submit to a health screening before you are invited to enter the building.

 Will I receive notice if my child is exposed to a positive classmate or staff member?